wojwozniak/university/List06/task4-proof.md

 ## Inductive step
 We need to prove that neg-nnf is correct for all formulas.

 Let's take any Φ, ѱ formulas and assume that neg-nnf is correct for them.
-We will prove that neg-nnf is correct for negation, conjuction and dysjunction of `Φ`, `ѱ` formulas.
+We will prove that neg-nnf is correct for negation, conjuction and dysjunction of Φ, ѱ formulas.

 1) `¬Φ` (Negation)